Where to Find Landscaping Loans & What to Ask Before Applying

 Pros

-- You can borrow only what you need, which makes this type of loan more useful for ongoing projects.
+• You can borrow only what you need, making the loan more useful for ongoing projects.

-- Interest rates are usually lower than rates on personal loans.
+• Interest rates are often lower than rates on personal loans.

 Cons